ProSolo/prosolo/README.md

 ## Usage

+For general usage, please issue `prosolo --help` on the command line.
+Help is also available for all subcommands listed there, e.g. `prosolo single-cell-bulk --help`.

 ### Variant Calling

 To try out calling command syntax, please use the test data in the repo folder `tests/` as follows: